glaros-io/gpackagejs/README.md

 ![GitHub code size in bytes](https://img.shields.io/github/languages/code-size/glaros-io/gpackagejs)
 ![GitHub all releases](https://img.shields.io/github/downloads/glaros-io/gpackagejs/total)

-Scripts are primarily written for Glaros/DERaC applications.
+Independent of any frameworks, scripts are primarily written for Glaros/DERaC applications.
 These scripts pack routine works such as getting GET parameters from URL and AJAX requests.

 ## Quick Start